Mr-DK007/vision-report-java/README.md

 Vision Report is a **modern**, **lightweight**, and **dependency-free** reporting library for Java test automation projects.
 It generates a sophisticated single-page HTML report that is fully self-contained, interactive, and shareable.

 ### 📸 Live Report Showcase

+> **[🎯 Click here to view the interactive demo report](https://mr-dk007.github.io/vision-report-java/demo/demo-report.html)** - See Vision Report in action with real test data!

 <table>
   <tr>